 Nothing beats working out outdoors during the beautiful spring season.
 Need more motivation?
-Here are the top reasons to break a sweat outside the gym!
+Here are seven motivating reasons to break a sweat outside the gym!

 1. You´ll Workout for Longer